 Item Description SIM Card Enable or disable the use of a SIM card.
-If you set all the SIM cards to disabled, this means that the entire cellular module is disabled. • enabled - It is possible to use the SIM card. disabled - Never use the SIM card, the usage of this SIM is forbidden.
+If you set all the SIM cards to disabled , this means that the entire cellular module is disabled. enabled - It is possible to use the SIM card. disabled - Never use the SIM card, the usage of this SIM is forbidden.
 Roaming State Configure the use of SIM cards based on roaming.
 This roaming feature has to be activated for the SIM card on which it is enabled! not applicable - It is possible to use the SIM card everywhere. home network only - Only use the SIM card if roaming is not detected.

-Item Description Data Limit State Configure the use of SIM cards based on the Data Limit set above: not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
-BINx State Configure the use of SIM cards based on binary input $x$ state, where $x$ is the input number: not applicable - It is possible to use the SIM regardless of BINx state. on - Only use the SIM card if the BINx state is logical 0 - voltage present. off - Only use the SIM card if the BINx state is logical 1 - no voltage.
+Data Limit State Configure the use of SIM cards based on the Data Limit set above: not applicable - It is possible to use the SIM regardless of the limit. not exceeded - Use the SIM card only if the Data Limit (set above) has not been exceeded.
+BIN0 State Configure the use of SIM cards based on binary input 0 state.
+This option is not available on Libratum versions of the routers. not applicable - It is possible to use the SIM regardless of BIN0 state. on - Only use the SIM card if the BIN0 state is logical 1 - voltage present. off - Only use the SIM card if the BIN0 state is logical 0 - no voltage.

-Table 26: Switch between SIM cards configuration
+Table 22: Switch between SIM cards configuration